aquasecurity/trivy-operator/docs/crds/configaudit-report.md

 # ConfigAuditReport

-An instance of the ConfigAuditReport represents checks performed by configuration auditing tools, such as [Polaris], against a Kubernetes object's configuration.
+An instance of the ConfigAuditReport represents checks performed by configuration auditing tools, such as [Trivy], against a Kubernetes object's configuration.
 For example, check that a given container image runs as non-root user or that a container has resource requests and limits set.
 Checks might relate to Kubernetes workloads and other namespaced Kubernetes objects such as Services, ConfigMaps, Roles, and RoleBindings.